High school vs. apprenticeship

 Looking back, and consequently forward, I wish I had chosen an apprenticeship.
-I would have gained professional experience, a great salary (for a 17 year old) and a good education that could equally easily lead me to university studies, if I wish to do them, which i now don’t, possibly after experiencing the surflux of pointless work you get in Swiss high schools.
+This would have allowed me to gain professional experience, a great salary (for a 17 year old) and a good education that could equally easily lead me to university studies, if I wish to do them, which i now don’t, possibly after experiencing the surflux of pointless work you get in Swiss high schools.
 I know a lot of successful adults, both in the corporate field, or the scientific field, who started with an apprenticeship.
-I believe you underestimate the value and advantage of an apprenticeship, and, especially if your child isn’t doing way above average, should consider this arguably better option for them for their future.
+Don’t underestimate the value and advantage of an apprenticeship, and, especially if your child isn’t doing way above average, should consider this arguably better option for them for their future.
 Don’t think American here, think Swiss’

 Do you want to know more about educational pathways in Switzerland?
 Book a private online or face-to-face session with your local school expert! https://livingswitzerland.ch/consulting-services/